Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 administration capabilities.
 A T-Engine is intended to be run as a Docker image, but may also be run as a standalone process.

-Prior to ACS 6.0 all legacy transformers ran within the same JVM as the ACS repository.
+Prior to ACS 6.0 Legacy transformers ran within the same JVM as the ACS repository.
 They and their supporting code has been deprecated and will go away at some point.
 ACS 6.2 still uses them if a rendition cannot be created by the Transform Service or Local Transforms.
 The